Project

 Actions #3

-Updated by Matt Gold about 2 years ago
+Updated by Matt Gold over 2 years ago

 Just wondering -- are these changes specific to the CAC or would it be useful to share them with the plugin author as a kind of safe-for-multisite version of the plugin?